 Delivery Conditions

-CERN may order the Supply under either FCA or DAP (at xxx) conditions.
-The prices quoted for transport under DAP conditions in Tables 2 and 3 shall be in accordance with the provisions of DAP Incoterms 2020 conditions, xxx and shall include a dedicated all-risk transport insurance, which shall be taken out by the Contractor.
+CERN may order the Supply under FCA conditions.

 CERN may modify, at any time, the transport conditions and order the Supply under FCA Incoterms 2020 conditions.
 In such case, the Contractor shall deliver the Supply to CERN’s carrier at the following FCA place: